 If your snow blower does not start, you will need to look into different snow blower repair options in Lake Tahoe.
 A great place to start is with the spark plug.
 Spark plugs should be replaced at least once per season, even if it appears to be functioning just fine.
 Spark plugs deteriorate with time as the carbon builds up and the electrode wears down.

 Spark plugs can cause snow blowers to need repair for many reasons.
 The spark plug can be tested with a spark plug tester so you can isolate just that part of the snow blower.
 You will know it is time to replace the spark plug if the spark plug does not produce a clearly visible and strong connection between the two electrodes.

 The spark plug also connects to the ignition coil, and sometimes the coil may not be delivering good power to the spark plug.
 You may need to replace the ignition coil as well as the spark plug.
 If it is not clear exactly which piece you need to replace, seek out small engine service or repair professionals for your snow blower repair.

 There are certain problems that owners of snow blowers will encounter frequently.
 If you are not sure if it is time for your snow blower to be serviced professionally, run a series of diagnostic check-ups on your snow blower.
 Some common problems with small engine appliances can be fixed easily on your own with a few tools!

 Greg’s Small Engine Service & Repair

 Greg’s Small Engine Service & Repair can offer assistance with snow blower repair and maintenance of other small engine appliances in areas including Lake Tahoe.
-The trained technicians at Greg’s Small Engine Service & Repair can help you extend the longevity of your snow blowers, lawn mowers, wood chippers, and more.
+The trained technicians at Greg’s Small Engine Service & Repair can help you extend the longevity of your snow blowers, lawn mowers, Portable generators and more.